 9. What access will I have to the records I transferred?

-For accessioned records, NARA will provide access to all researchers requesting records accessioned from Federal agencies, subject to review of content for Freedom of Information Act (FOIA) exemptions or NARA’s General Restrictions (36 CFR Part 1256), as applicable.
-NARA may provide additional access to withheld records to the creating agency, or other agencies, Congress, or parties in litigation where there is a particular need.
+For accessioned records, NARA will provide access to all researchers requesting records accessioned from Federal agencies, subject to review of content for Freedom of Information Act (FOIA) exemptions and/or NARA’s General Restrictions (36 CFR Part 1256), as applicable.
+NARA may provide additional access to withheld records to the creating agency, other agencies, Congress, or parties in litigation, where there is a particular need or a legal requirement to do so.
 While compliance with these requirements will improve future access to accessioned records, NARA's ability to provide access to certain records will vary according to any hardware and software dependencies.
 At the present time, NARA provides users with the best available copy of fully releasable electronic record files on media currently approved by NARA.
 Users will be responsible for obtaining any hardware and software necessary to view the records.

-10. What other NARA guidance on electronic records is available?
+10. What other NARA guidance related to this bulletin is available?

-11. Who should I contact for additional information?
+11. Whom should I contact for additional information?

 For information related to the transfer of electronic records, the agency must consult with the National Archives and Records Administration, Electronic Records Accessioning and Processing Staff (RDEP), 8601 Adelphi Road, College Park, MD 20740, general telephone number (301) 837-3420, email email@example.com.

-If additional information is needed, or if you have questions about any part of this Bulletin, please contact your agency’s Records Officer.
-A list of agency records officers can be found on the NARA web site at http://www.archives.gov/records-mgmt/agency/officers-lists.html.
+If additional information is needed, or if you have questions about any part of this bulletin, please contact your agency’s Records Officer.
+A list of agency records officers can be found on the NARA website at https://www.archives.gov/records-mgmt/agency.
 Your agency's records officer may contact the NARA appraisal archivist with whom your agency normally works.
-A list of the appraisal contacts is posted on the NARA web site at http://www.archives.gov/records-mgmt/appraisal/.
+A list of the appraisal contacts is posted on the NARA website at http://www.archives.gov/records-mgmt/appraisal/.